 Sugar Cookie Oatmeal

 - In a saucepan or microwave safe bowl, combine the rolled oats, sea salt, cinnamon, sweetener of choice and milk and simmer on medium until most of the liquid is absorbed.

 - Once thick, add the large egg/ground flax and mix very well until fully mixed in.
 Add the coconut flour, vanilla protein powder and continue stirring until a very thick batter is formed.
-Add the extra half cup dairy free milk.
+Add the extra half cup of milk.

 - Remove from heat and pour into a bowl.
-Top with extra cinnamon and granulated sweetener of choice.
+Top with extra cinnamon.

 Recipe originally published December 2015 but updated to include new information for your benefit.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.